cqframework/pd-apply/connectathon-33/README.md

 docker run -p 8080:8080 hapiproject/hapi:latest
 ```

-Then, the sequence of commands to build, bundle, then upload generated content is:
+There is the sequence of scripts provided to build, bundle, then upload
+generated content:
 ```
 ./bin/build-ig
-./bin/bundle-ig
-./bin/upload-bundle ./output/Bundle-generated-bundle.json http://localhost:8080/fhir
+./bin/bundle-artifacts
+./bin/put-artifacts
 ```

 ### Test cases